UoB-COMSM0166/2026-group-14/docs/README.md

 ### Environmental Sustainability

-Running in the browser avoids a dedicated save server for the single-player loop.
-Waves spawn enemies incrementally rather than instantiating whole rosters at once, which limits peak object count during heavy fights.
+Running in the browser supports a single-player loop without a dedicated save server.
+Waves spawn enemies incrementally, which limits peak object count during heavy fights.
 Image and audio for towers, enemies, and maps remain the main footprint—compressing files, pruning unused assets, and measuring load and frame time under max waves are the main levers left.

 ### Economic Sustainability